JoseCorreaMorales/food-landing-page/README.md

 # 🍽️ Food Landing Page 🍽️
  ## Introduction

-This repo contains the code for a landing page for a new headphones product.
+This repo contains a landing page for a restauraunt.
 The landing page is designed to generate leads and sales.